rbseaver/rbseaver/README.md

 # Rob Seaver, Developer Médiocre

-OK, so I don't think I'm actually mediocre, but as a nod to my impostor syndrome, I thought I'd "Developer Extraordinaire" was too much.
+OK, so I don't think I'm actually mediocre, but as a nod to my impostor syndrome, I couldn't bring myself to use "Developer Extraordinaire," even in a hyperbolic sense.
 And admit it, it made you look, right?
-Plus, I'm studying Cajun French right now, so I'm keeping with the theme.
+Plus, I'm studying Cajun French right now, so it's practice!

 ## Who am I?